 Beware of the extra items you add to your vegetable salads.

 Use salad dressing or added fats in moderation.
-Large amounts of salad dressing or added fats can turn a healthy, low-calorie salad into a very high-calorie meal.
+Large amounts of prepared salad dressing or added fats can turn a healthy, low-calorie salad into a very high-calorie meal.

 Chunks of cheese, bacon bits, nuts, and seeds can increase the amount of sodium, fat, and calories in a salad.
+Try to choose only 1 or 2 of these items to add to your colorful, raw veggies.

 Add variety to your salad with high-fiber, lower calorie items such as legumes (beans), raw vegetables, fresh and dried fruit.